AvanzaBank/docker-images/README.md

 Repository holding Dockerfiles used by automated builds in [Docker hub](https://hub.docker.com/u/avanzabank/).

-See respective subdirectory for details on each image.
+See subdirectories for details on each image.